neufeld/SSUnique/README.md

 # Installation
 SSUnique dependencies and reference data can be installed/checked manually or using the install scripts:

-## Dependencies
+### Dependencies

 sudo ./base_check.sh

-## Reference Data
+### Reference Data
 sudo ./reference_data.sh

 # Manual

-A brief manual, including a sample workflow, can be found:
+A sample workflow, including test data, can be found at the Wiki link above.

 # References
 1. Lynch et al. 2012.
 Targeted recovery of novel phylogenetic diversity from next-generation sequence data.
 ISME J. 6:2067–2077 doi:10.1038/ismej.2012.50